cadalzolc/cadalzolc/README.md

 ### Hi there 👋

 Welcome to my Github Page.
-You can for my completed projects and other tutorials.
+You can explore my completed projects and other tutorials.
 I am commiting to build a community for developer's to share knowledges in different languages.
 Hope we can collaborate in the future: